guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 Example: [Spotify for Developers](https://developer.spotify.com/documentation/web-api/reference/get-multiple-artists)

+### Response Structure

-**Response Structure:** Documentation should describe the structure of the API response when paginating data, including:
+Documentation should describe the structure of the API response when paginating data, including:
    - total number of records available,
    - links or cursors for navigating to the next or previous pages,
    - representation of the current page of data.